 Illustrations plugin Storyset by Freepik

-After usability testing from my peers, feedbacks from my educations and the teacher assistants and countless iterations, I have made my final prototype.
-Below is a video of the prototype.
+After testing from my peers, feedbacks from my educators and countless iterations, I have made my final prototype.

 Marketing Responsive Web Design

 I created a marketing website for my digital product.
 This gives potential users a tool to evaluate my work before they commit to downloading and trying it out.